-Application servers used for voice communications (e.g., CMS, RKS, Provisioning, OSS, DHCP and TFTP Servers) reside on the network and can potentially be impersonated or subjected to insider attacks.
-The main difference would be in the damage that can be incurred in the case a particular server is impersonated or compromised.
+Application servers used for voice communications (e.g., CMS, RKS, Provisioning, OSS, DHCP and TFTP Servers) reside on the network and can potentially be impersonated or

 Threats that are associated with each network element are discussed in the following subsections.
 To summarize those threats, a compromise or impersonation of each of these servers can result in a wide-scale service theft, loss of privacy, and in highly damaging denial-of-service attacks.